Their son is gone – but, he lives on

 Lymphoma took Jacob’s life far too early.
 Still, today, his life lives on through his parents who are looking at each other and saying, “We can’t give up.”

-“Nebraska has the highest pediatric cancer rate west of Pennsylvania,” Gary said, according to the Centers of Disease Control.
+“Nebraska has the highest pediatric cancer rate west of Pennsylvania,” Gary said, quoting data from the Centers of Disease Control.
 “We want to help people who are trying to really move the needle in some way and find solutions.”

 People are also reading…